ywamsendai/ywamsendai-wiki/docs/lifeinjapan/language.md

 Here, we will outline an effective action plan, which will take around 6 months:

 1. Purchase Japanese grammar textbooks.
-We recommend Genki I and Genki II.
+We recommend [Genki I and Genki II](http://genki.japantimes.co.jp).
 Get both the textbooks and the workbooks.
+(You can use other textbooks if you already have them, such as Minna no Nihongo.
+Just use them in a similar way as outlined here.)

 2. Work through [one section](http://genki.japantimes.co.jp/about_en/about06_en) per day. (e.g. Numbers on one day, then Time the next, then Telephone numbers etc.) There are 137 sections in total. (ignore the reading and writing section of the book.)